SchlossLab/Sovacool_OptiFit_mSphere_2022/README.md

 ```
 Then submit the PBS script to the cluster with `qsub`.
 See `code/pbs_scripts` for examples.

-Profiles for other cluster systems are available in the [snakemake profiles GitHub](https://github.com/snakemake-profiles/doc).
+Profiles for other cluster systems are available in the [snakemake profiles GitHub](https://github.com/snakemake-profiles/doc) such as [Slurm](https://github.com/Snakemake-Profiles/slurm).
+You may need to edit `cluster.json` for use with a different cluster system profile.

 ### Visualizing the DAG